cloudera/hue/docs/user-guide/user-guide.md

 ** Embedded Search & Tagging **

 Have you ever struggled to remember table names related to your project?
 Does it take much too long to find those columns or views?
 Hue now lets you easily search for any table, view, or column across all databases in the cluster.
-With the ability to search across tens of thousands of tables, you’re able to quickly find the tables that are relevant for your needs for faster data discovery.
+With the ability to search across tens of thousands of tables, you're able to quickly find the tables that are relevant for your needs for faster data discovery.

 In addition, you can also now tag objects with names to better categorize them and group them to different projects.
 These tags are searchable, expediting the exploration process through easier, more intuitive discovery.